 iPhone:

 If HandsFree is active, you can disable Mic Input in the MFi menu.
-Triple-click the Side button to open it, tap on your hearing aids, and toggle Mic Input off.
+Triple-click the Side button to open it, tap on your hearing aids to expand the menu, and toggle Mic Input off.
 This routes your voice through the iPhone microphone instead, which better filters background noise.
+Remember to keep the iPhone close to your mouth if Mic Input is off.

 Android: